spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/build-installer-iso.md

 tags: ["edge"]
 ---

-The Edge Installer ISO is an ISO file that bootstraps the installation is created in the EdgeForge process.
+The Edge Installer ISO is an ISO file that bootstraps the installation and is created in the EdgeForge process.
 The ISO image contains the Edge Installer that installs the Palette Edge host agent and metadata to perform the initial installation.